2007 Major League Baseball postseason: (AL1) Boston Red Sox vs. (NL4) Colorado Rockies

 This was the sixth World Series in a row to feature a Wild Card team.
 The Red Sox handily swept the Rockies to win their second title in four years and seventh overall.

 Entering the World Series, the Rockies had won 21 of their previous 22 games.
 After the Rockies swept the Diamondbacks, they had a break with eight days off.

 The series was heavily lopsided in favor of the Red Sox - Josh Beckett pitched seven solid innings and gave up only one run as the Red Sox blew out the Rockies by a 13–1 score in Game 1.
 The Rockies took an early lead in Game 2, but the Red Sox put up two unanswered runs across the fourth and fifth innings to take the lead, and Curt Schilling and the Red Sox bullpen would keep the Rockies' offense at bay the rest of the game to go up 2–0 in the series headed to Denver.
 Game 2 would ultimately be Schilling’s final postseason game, as he would retire after the conclusion of the World Series.
 The Red Sox offense would once again explode in Game 3 as they won 10–5 to take a 3–0 series lead.
 The Sox would then clinch the title in Game 4 as Jonathan Papelbon fended off a late rally by the Rockies.

-The Red Sox would win the World Series twice more afterward - in 2013, where they defeated the St. Louis Cardinals in six games, as well as in 2018 where they defeated the Los Angeles Dodgers in five games.
+The Red Sox would return to the World Series in 2013, and defeated the St. Louis Cardinals in six games for their eighth championship.